How Much a Brand Marketer Should Invest in Video Production

 Location and Logistics

-In conclusion, the cost of video production can vary widely, but as a general rule, a brand marketer should budget between 10% and 20% of their overall marketing budget for video production.
-By considering the purpose of the video, quality of equipment and crew, length of the video, and location and logistics, you can ensure that you are investing in a video that meets your budget and quality requirements.
+The cost of film production varies, but as a general rule, budget between 10% and 20% of your overall marketing budget for it.
+By thinking through what the film is for, the quality of your equipment and crew, its length, and where you're filming, you can invest in something that actually fits your budget and does the job right.